mcmasty/mcmasty.github.io/_pages/covid-splash.md

 - `Dbl.Days`  Given the current daily growth rate, how many days until cases double.
 Higher is better.
 - `As-Of Date`  the date when the data was last modified

+- `SparkLines`  The embedded graphs in the table are a plot of the last 14-days of the metric in question.
+For example, in the `Cases` column, the sparkline shows visually how the total number of cases has changed over the last 14 days.

 {%  include state_table.md  %}